From its creation by an unknown developer thru today, Burstcoin has had an eventful history. Here you can read about the history of Burstcoin.

 - 2018: Slot based transaction fees: Burstcoin replaced the minimum fee of 1 Burstcoin per transaction with a dynamic fee schedule starting with .007357 during periods of low network activity.
 The previous fee of 1 Burstcoin had been set as a disincentive for spam attacks on the network.
 With the new schedule, transactions can be initiated for the lowest fee during periods of high network activity, they are however delayed until a slot for the transaction becomes available.

-- 2018: Poc1 to Poc2 transition: In order to address a theoretical vulnerability referred to as a grinding attack, Burstcoin preemptively updated the format of the plot files used while reducing the read speed by 50%.
+- 2018: Poc1 to Poc2 transition: To address a theoretical vulnerability referred to as a grinding attack, Burstcoin preemptively updated the format of the plot files used while reducing the read speed by 50%.

 Shortly after the January 3rd, 2019, the Burst Alliance was formed.
 It is an umbrella group functioning as the official developer and point for contact.
 The constituent groups are The Burst Applications Team and The Burst Marketing Fund, two groups that formed to focus on two separate aspects of Burstcoin.
 The formation of the Burst Marketing Fund marked the beginning of a new period for Burstcoin.
 Burstcoin has always had skilled programmers.
 However, marketing was always downplayed in favor of the organic growth that well-developed technology would draw.
 It was also felt that marketing would bring growth that could exceed the ability of the relatively small community to support.
-After the cryptocurrency bear market of 2018, Burstcoin emerged with the Burst Marketing Fund committed to bringing the coin to a wider public audience.
-The Burst Applications Team is exceeding all expectations by producing new versions of the Burstcoin software that are cross-platform, a great step forward in making Burstcoin software highly accessible and user-friendly.
+After the cryptocurrency bear market of 2018, Burstcoin emerged with the Burst Marketing Fund committed to bringing the coin to a broader public audience.
+The Burst Applications Team is exceeding expectations, producing cross-platform versions of the Burstcoin software, a great step forward in making Burstcoin software highly accessible and user-friendly.

 * References (in progress)